xiawu/newchain-account.py/docs/newchain_account.signers.rst

 Signers
 ============================

-These classes abstract away the private key, as opposed to :class:`eth_account.account.Account`, which explicitly requires the private key on each usage.
+These classes abstract away the private key, as opposed to :class:`newchain_account.account.Account`, which explicitly requires the private key on each usage.

-All the signer classes in this package must meet the interface specified by :class:`~eth_account.signers.base.BaseAccount`.
+All the signer classes in this package must meet the interface specified by :class:`~newchain_account.signers.base.BaseAccount`.

 Currently there is only one Local Signer.
 Some upcoming alternatives to the basic local signer include